NA-MIC/ProjectWeek/PW34_2020_Virtual/README.md

 Notes on the agenda:

 * The format of this virtual event will be different from the in-person ones.
+* **Monday's session** will include:
-* Monday's session will include 5-minute project presentations that include demos.
+  * 5-minute project presentations that include demos (for each of the projects listed below)
+  * Approximately 1:45 of presentations with a 10 min break after the 10th presentation
+  * An optional breakout session
-* Tuesday's session will be a discussion about features in 3D Slicer that are new since the last Project Week, and also on design considerations that are relevant for end-to-end solutions (or customizable Slicer apps).
+* **Tuesday's session** will be a discussion about
+  * Features in 3D Slicer that are new since the last Project Week
+  * Design considerations that are relevant for end-to-end solutions (or customizable Slicer apps).
-* Wednesday's session will be a question and answer session about 3D Slicer for users and developers, a "live" version of what takes place asynchronously on the Slicer discourse forum.
+* **Wednesday's session** will be a question and answer session about 3D Slicer for users and developers, a "live" version of what takes place asynchronously on the Slicer discourse forum.
-* Thursday's session will be a discussion on recent advancing in the web and cloud technologies that are being used to create browser based visualization applications and large open databases.
+* **Thursday's session** will be a discussion on recent advancing in the web and cloud technologies that are being used to create browser based visualization applications and large open databases.
-* Friday's will be a training workshop focused on fostering partnerships with researchers and clinicians in Western Africa.
+* **Friday's session** will be a training workshop focused on fostering partnerships with researchers and clinicians in Western Africa.
+* The detailed program for each session is available from the link in the embedded Google Calendar above.
-* In addition to the scheduled presentations, projects many create separate breakout sessions to work in small groups.
-Please coordinate with your project team members to identify communication channels.
+* In addition to the scheduled presentations, projects may create separate breakout sessions to work in small groups after the end of the main session
+  * Presenters and participants may use the chat function during the main session to request a breakout session with the designated person
+  * A few breakout sessions have already been planned (see Breakout Sessions section below)

 <a name="ProjectsList"/>